dulldusk/phpfm/README.md

 phpFileManager is a complete filesystem management tool on a single file.
 This is a tool meant for rapid file access, and also to verify the server php configuration and security.
-All dependencies are contained within the script itself, so it can work normally on offline environments.

 Online Demo: https://phpfm-demo.000webhostapp.com
-This public demo installation serves to show any skeptic, that phpFileManager is harmless, if the webserver is properly configured.
-Feel free to mess around, the demo will reset itself automatically every 30 min.
+Feel free to mess around!
+This is a public demo installation, and will reset itself every 30 min.

 ## Features:
 - directory tree, with ajax loading